$\mathrm{Pin}^-(2)$-monopole invariants

+where $D_A$ is the Dirac operator, $q$ is a quadratic form and $\mu\in\Omega^+(i\lambda)$.
+(See Section 4 of \cite{Pin2} for the precise meaning and definition of each term of the equations.) \begin{Remark} Here we adopt the convention according to \cite{KM2}, slightly different from \cite{Pin2}, with $\frac12$ on the curvature term $F_A^+$.
+Of course, this set of the equations is essentially same with that in \cite{Pin2}, because they coincide after an appropriate rescaling. \end{Remark}

-Here we adopt the convention according to \cite{KM2}, slightly different from \cite{Pin2}, with $\frac12$ on the curvature $F_A^+$.
-The gauge transformation group is given by $\G=\Gamma(\X\times_{\{\pm 1\}}\U(1))$, where $\{\pm 1\}$ acts on $\U(1)$ by complex conjugation.
-The moduli space $\M(X,c)=\M_{\Pin^-(2)}(X,c)$ is defined as the space of solutions modulo gauge transformations. \begin{Remark} When the $\Spincm$-structure is untwisted, since $\X\to X$ is trivial, we have $\G=\Gamma(\X\times_{\{\pm 1\}}\U(1))\cong\Map(X,\U(1))$.
+The moduli space $\M(X,c)=\M_{\Pin^-(2)}(X,c)$ is defined as the space of solutions modulo gauge transformations.
+(The perturbed moduli space is usually denoted by the same symbol.) \begin{Remark} When the $\Spincm$-structure is untwisted, since $\X\to X$ is trivial, we have $\G=\Gamma(\X\times_{\{\pm 1\}}\U(1))\cong\Map(X,\U(1))$.
 While the stabilizer of the $\Pin^-(2)$-monopole reducible on a twisted $\Spincm$-structure is $\deux$, that in the untwisted case is $\U(1)$.
 (See also \subsecref{subsec:untwisted}.) \end{Remark} For the time being, we suppose the $\Spincm$-structure is twisted.
 Suppose $b_+(X;l)\geq 1$.
-Then, as in the case of the ordinary Seiberg-Witten theory, by a generic choice of $\mu$, the moduli space $\M(X,c)$ have no reducible and is a compact manifold whose dimension is given by
+Then, as in the case of the ordinary Seiberg-Witten theory, by a generic choice of $\mu$, the moduli space $\M(X,c)$ has no reducible and is a compact manifold whose dimension is given by